Skip to main content

 Regular Docker images

-At the moment, building Prysm docker images is only supported on Linux operating systems.
+At the moment, building Prysm docker images is only supported on Linux and MacOS operating systems.

 The standard images are very thin wrappers around the Prysm beacon-chain and validator binaries, and do not contain any other typical components of Docker images such as a bash shell.
-These are the Docker images we ship to all users, and you can build them yourself as follows:
+These are the Docker images we ship to all users, and you can build them yourself by creating a docker tarball and then importing it into your local docker machine as follows:

-The tags for the images are specified here for the beacon-chain and here for the validator.
+The tags for the images are specified here.
 The default image tags for these images are:

 gcr.io/prysmaticlabs/prysm/beacon-chain:latest